Dairy Farming FAQ

 General

-About 94% of America’s more than 29,000 dairy farms are family-owned.
-Ohio and West Virginia are home to about 1,500 dairy farms.
+About 94% of America’s 26,250 dairy farms are family-owned.
+Ohio and West Virginia are home to a little more than 1,400 dairy farms.

 Yes!
 Dairy farmers do more than just produce milk — they create jobs, contribute to their communities and help drive the economy.
 Nationally, the dairy industry creates more than 3 million U.S. jobs and has an overall economic impact of more than $620 billion.